nihar66/nihar66/README.md

 - 👋 Hi, I’m @nihar66
-- 👀 I’m interested in cloud computing and data analysis
+- 👀 I’m interested in cloud computing and frontent
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning cloud
-- 💞️ I’m looking to collaborate on some interesting data projects
+- 💞️ I’m looking to collaborate on some interesting frontend projects
 - 📫 How to reach me nnihar66@gmail.com

 <!---